-- a.
+a.
 The time of opening of the Start shall be specified to a whole minute, and announced by radio.
 The radio procedures for announcing the Start are in Appendix 4.
-At the announced opening time, the Start Gate will open. - If a delay is needed, the new opening time should be announced at least 3 minutes before the superseded opening time.
-An interval of at least 15 minutes between the announcement of the new opening time and the and the new opening time is recommended. - b.
-A pre-start altitude (MSL) limit may be imposed.
-After the start gate is opened and before making a valid start, the pilot must ensure at least one fix below the specified pre-start altitude limit.
-Failure to do so will be penalized.
-The Local Procedures will state whether this procedure will be used. - c.
+At the announced opening time, the Start Gate will open.

+If a delay is needed, the new opening time should be announced at least 3 minutes before the superseded opening time.
+An interval of at least 15 minutes between the announcement of the new opening time and the and the new opening time is recommended.

+- b.
+[Deleted]

+- c.
 The start line or start ring shall normally be closed at the end of legal daylight, or when all competitors are accounted for.
 Conditions for closing the start at other times must be described in detail in the Local Procedures.
 After the closing of the start line or start ring, no starts will be valid.

-d.
+- d.
 PEV Start Procedures

 When the PEV Start Option is in use, pilots must record a Pilot Event in the Primary Flight Recorder ("press the PEV") before crossing the Start Line or Ring.
 Pressing the PEV creates an interval in which a penalty-free start may be made.
-The interval begins PEV Wait Time minutes after pressing PEV, and it ends PEV Start Window minutes later.
+The interval begins PEV Wait Time minutes after pressing PEV, and it ends PEV Start Window minutes after it begins.

-PEV may be pressed at any time, up to a total of three times (the Scorer will ignore PEVs after the third one).
+PEV may be pressed at any time, up to a total of three times per launch (the Scorer will ignore PEVs after the third one).
 Each press of PEV cancels the previous Start window and restarts the Wait Time timer.
+Pressing PEV has no affect on the validity of a previous start.